 Action can be one of

-: Grant specified permission if token variable values match batch variable values (only used for thesee_automation
+match: Grant specified permission if token variable values match batch variable values (only used for thesee_automationandsee_batchpermissions). -

 -